In the Bankhead Theater lobby after the 2017 family concert

 The third annual free family-oriented concert — a sellout — was on December 2, 2017.
 The Symphony played holiday favorites and seasonal music.
 Valley Dance Theatre performed selections from their production of The Nutcracker, accompanied by LAS.
 Following the performance, an instrument petting zoo was staffed by Symphony musicians, assisted by high-school music students.

 LVPAC hosted its second annual free family concert on December 3, 2016.
 Performers from Cantabella Children’s Chorus and Valley Dance Theatre were featured in addition to the Symphony.
-Following the performance, an instrument petting zoo offered audience members a chance to interact with the musicians and their instruments.
+An instrument petting zoo followed the performance.

 In “Peter and the Wolf,” which